A tale of two moduli spaces: logarithmic and multi-scale differentials: The underlying algebraic stack of Rub

-Note that the base-change $\cat{Rub}_\calL$ is \emph{not} in general smooth, except in genus 0 (when the map $\mathfrak M \to \on{Pic}$ is an open immersion, hence smooth).
-In particular, the smoothness of the main component of $\cat{Rub}_{\calL_\mu}$ (proven in \cite{LMS} granting the verification that the spaces named $\LMS$ there and in \ref{prop:smoothDM} indeed agree) does not follow directly from \ref{thm:rub_smooth} outside of genus 0.
+Note that the base-change $\cat{Rub}_\calL$ is \emph{not} in general smooth, except in genus zero (when the map $\mathfrak M \to \on{Pic}$ is an open immersion, hence smooth).
+For example, it can have many non-reduced irreducible components; see \cite{HolmesSchmitt}.
+In particular, the smoothness of the main component of $\cat{Rub}_{\calL_\mu}$ (proven in \cite{LMS} granting the verification that the spaces named $\LMS$ there and in~\ref{prop:smoothDM} indeed agree) does not follow directly from~\ref{thm:rub_smooth} outside of genus zero.